 React Performance Optimization

-Performance isn't about premature optimization.
+That experience taught me something I keep coming back to: performance isn't about premature optimization.
 It's about building systems that stay fast as they grow.

 When to Optimize